Procopio Bonifacio

-Procopio Bonifacio y de Castro (c.
+Procopio Castro Bonifacio (c.
 1873 – May 10, 1897) was a Filipino independence activist and revolutionary during the Philippine Revolution of 1896 against Spain.
 He was a member of the secret revolutionary society turned revolutionary government Katipunan with his other siblings Ciriaco and Espiridiona.
-His eldest brother Andrés Bonifacio was one of the founders and, eventually, president of the Katipunan.
+His eldest brother Andres C. Bonifacio was one of the founders and, eventually, president of the Katipunan.

 Family background and early life

-Procopio was the third of the six children of Santiago Bonifacio and Catalina de Castro.
+Procopio was the third of the six children of Santiago Bonifacio and Catalina Castro-Bonifacio.
 His siblings were Andres, Ciriaco, Troadio, Espiridiona and Maxima.

 During childhood he, with his other siblings, sold paper canes and fans made by their brother Andres for their living.
 Eventually, he was employed as a baggage porter in the government-owned Philippine National Railways until the revolution broke out.